realjoet/sass-boilerplate/README.md

 # Welcome to your Sass Boilerplate

-Created by **Joe Toscano**, UX Designer & Engineer.
+Created by [Joe Toscano](http://www.realjoet.me), UX Designer & Engineer.
 Find me @realjoet across just about any relevant social media.
 If you can't find me @realjoet, it's probably not relevant :p

 Feel free to reach out if you get stuck or just want to talk: yo@realjoet.me

-### Special "Thank You!" to these sources for helping me create this
+#### Special "Thank You!" to these sources for helping me create this
-Base boilerplate stolen from [Initializr](http://www.initializr.com)

-CSS Reset stolen from [Meyer Web](http://meyerweb.com/eric/tools/css/reset/)
+-Base boilerplate stolen from [Initializr](http://www.initializr.com) -CSS Reset stolen from [Meyer Web](http://meyerweb.com/eric/tools/css/reset/)